Paul Edmonds

-Paul Richard Edmonds (b.1968) is a British jazz trumpeter and piano player, composer and teacher.
+Paul Richard Edmonds (born 1968) is a British jazz trumpeter and piano player, composer and teacher.
 Described as the best jazz trumpet player of his generation by the great Canadian trumpeter, Kenny Wheeler, he was a member of the National Youth Jazz Orchestra, Mike Westbrook Orchestra and Loose Tubes and performed at Ronnie Scott's Jazz Club both as a leader and sideman.